Coiot/cbr-main/src/albums/s4/episode5.md

 - scene_number: 77
   scene_title: "IT’S HIIIIIIIIIGH NOON"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode5-scene77.jpeg
   narration: "<p>YES THIS IS WHAT WE’VE BEEN WAITING FOR!
 THE AUSTRALIAN DEATHMATCH, THE NO HOLDS BARRED SMACKDOWN OF THE CENTURY!
 On one side of the continent we have Yagan’s Noongar, here with a hefty force of mostly consisting of archers and Gidjiboryls, which replace the spearman and cost no movement to pillage, along with doubling stolen civilians, they have Maytim already surrounded.
-In the other corner is the Tarenorerer’s Palawa, down on land but up on the sea, Tarenorerer is gonna want to play safely so that his superior production can kick off, and he’s also gonna want to get that settler to safety QUICK otherwise that’s just two civilians for Noongar.
+In the other corner is the Tarenorerer’s Palawa, down on land but up on the sea, Tarenorerer is gonna want to play safely so that her superior production can kick off, and her’s also gonna want to get that settler to safety QUICK otherwise that’s just two civilians for Noongar.
 This is certainly a battle for the ages folks. </p>"
 - scene_number: 78
   scene_title: "You Okay Patrick?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode5-scene78.jpeg